apache/hudi/rfc/rfc-61/rfc-61.md

 |  --------------  | -------  | ------- | ------- |
 | `table`          | `true`   | `--`    | the Hive table name you want to show savepoint list, must be a Hudi table |
 * Retain
-  we need to extend clean service to clean expired savepoints. user should set a retain number or period in table config
+  we need to extend clean service to clean expired savepoints. user should set a retained number or period in table config
 * Reader
   Spark/Flink/Presto/Trino side all can read the Storage properties to get timestamp then get the specific file view.